The 2023 volunteer registration is now open!

 Festival assistant (no: Festivalassistent)

 Do you enjoy a day that is varied, and want to experience different sides of the festival?
+Or do you want to try a little from each of the different volunteer tasks?

 The work of a festival assistant suits versatile people who enjoy varied missions.
 The work load and content will vary from shift to shift, but the most important is to be present and available for new tasks.
 Festival assistants should be quick on their feet, always looking for solutions, enjoy helping out, know the city well, and appreciate both hectic and less busy shifts.
 Anything can happen during a festival!